►Frequently Asked Questions (FAQ)

 A: Congratulations on your decision.
 Here are the steps to follow:

 1) Contact one of the Blue Wave Coaches and discuss with them your swimming experience.
-You can get a feel for which group might be right for you by visiting the Swim Groups Descriptions page.
+You can get a feel for which squad might be right for you by visiting the Squad Descriptions page.
 The coach may ask you to attend a practice session to be evaluated or schedule a separate evaluation.
 The practice times for all groups can be found on the Practice Schedule page.
-(See the above question on how to schedule a tryout and what a tryout means)

-5) When the AVCA Office Manager processes your paperwork, your family account will be made ’Active’ and you will receive an email with your login password.
+3) When the BWST Team Administrator approves your registration, your family account will be made ’Active’ and you will receive an email with your login password.
 Use your primary account email address as your login ID to sign-in to the website to view areas not accessible to the general public.

-6) If you’ve trained/competed under a previous USA Swimming-affiliated club, complete a Potomac Valley Swimming (PVS) Transfer Form.
-Send this form along with your registration form.
+4) If you’ve trained/competed under a previous USA Swimming-affiliated club, complete a Potomac Valley Swimming (PVS) Transfer Form.
+It is your responsibility to transfer your USA Swimming registration to BWST.

-7) Spend some time reviewing all of the Blue Wave website – there is a lot of information available to you.
-If you have more questions, always feel free to ask one of the Coaches, Pool Representatives, or Committee Chairs.
-We are all available to help.
+5) Spend some time reviewing the Blue Wave website – there is a lot of information available to you.
+We highly recommend you take some time and watch the tutorials made available to you.
+If you have more questions, always feel free to ask the BWST Team Administrator.

 Q: What swimming strokes does my child need to know to join the team?